-Using Stock Turn to Optimise your Inventory Management
+Using the Stock Turn KPI to Optimise your Inventory Management

 - What’s important and what’s optional?

 - What’s the formula for calculating stock turn?

 - What is a good stock turn rate?